spences10/scottspence.com/posts/2020/09/17/writing-with-markdown/index.md

 one.
 This is where having a formatting tool like Prettier step in to do the formatting for you is super handy.

-If there is more content added to the table and the coresponding columns aren't formatted to fit it could get a bit tricky to read:
+If there is more content added to the table and the corresponding columns aren't formatted to fit it could get a bit tricky to read:

 ```markdown